Liz Lemon: Personal history

 Liz has also evidently won at least one Emmy Award.
 In addition to her responsibilities behind the camera, Liz occasionally acts in TGS sketches.

 Throughout the seasons, several people have questioned Liz's gender.
 She always replies that she is really a girl and "that doctor was a quack."
 She serves as best man at the weddings of both her former sex partner Grizz and her mentor Jack (accidentally marrying him in the process).
 When Gretchen Thomas tells Jack she thinks Liz looks like Jennifer Jason Leigh, Jack initially assumes she means Jason Lee.
-She also once demonstrates that she is easily able to grow a moustache (which she calls "Tom," in reference to the famous Mr. Selleck) in less than 48 hours.
+She also once demonstrated that she is easily able to grow a mustache (which she calls "Tom," about the actor Mr. Selleck) in less than 48 hours.

-After TGS is cancelled, Liz tries being a stay-at-home mother to her newly adopted children, while her husband Criss works as a dental receptionist.
-Both soon recognize that they are ill-suited to those roles, and that Liz has considerably greater earning power.
+After TGS is canceled, Liz tries being a stay-at-home mother to her newly adopted children, while her husband Criss works as a dental receptionist.
+Both soon recognize that they are ill-suited to those roles and that Liz has considerably greater earning power.
 With Criss taking care of Terry and Janet, Liz takes over as producer of former lover Griz's series, Griz & Herz.
-The children visit her on-set.
+The children visit her on set.

-In the final episode, as a nod to St. Elsewhere's finale, "The Last One" (complete with a replica of the series' namesake building in a snow-globe stared at by a mentally challenged male), Liz's life serves as the inspiration for a sitcom that is pitched by her great-granddaughter 100 years in the future.
-The series is green-lighted by immortal NBC president Kenneth Parcell ("Last Lunch") – even though the series includes every one of the banned features on the list which Kenneth gave to Liz when beginning his tenure in "Hogcock!".
+In the final episode, as a nod to St. Elsewhere's finale, "The Last One" (complete with a replica of the series' namesake building in a snow globe stared at by a mentally challenged male), Liz's life serves as the inspiration for a sitcom that is pitched by her great-granddaughter 100 years in the future.
+The series is green-lighted by immortal NBC president Kenneth Parcell ("Last Lunch") – even though the series includes every one of the banned features on the list that Kenneth gave to Liz when beginning his tenure in "Hogcock!"